CFSupport

 Check the Events page for specific dates or cancellations, special events.
 For any in person special events, we ask attendees to please refrain from wearing scented products.

-Teleconferences are the 2nd Tuesday of each month at noon Eastern.
+Teleconferences are the 2nd Wed of each month at 3 pm Eastern.

 Teleconference Meeting Facilitators: Elly Brosius, Toni Marshall